 Coming off what was a great performance in the sprint race for Liam Lawson, he had every right to be confident heading into main-game qualifying.

 Both Lawson and Lindblad headed out of the lane early to get a banker lap in Q1.
 Lawson sat ninth after the first set of flyers, with Lindblad a few places behind.
-In what seems to be a re-occuring trend this season, George Russell led from Kimi Antonelli, a couple of tenths ahead of Lewis Hamilton.
+In what seems to be a recurring trend this season, George Russell led from Kimi Antonelli, a couple of tenths ahead of Lewis Hamilton.

 All drivers headed out immediately at the start of Q2 once again to set a lap.
-Russell again headed to the top and after the first set of laps Lawson and Lindblad sat in fourteenth and fifteenth.
+Russell again headed to the top, and after the first set of laps, Lawson and Lindblad sat in fourteenth and fifteenth.
 Red Bull notably did not look pacy at this stage as Verstappen and Hadjar sat in a lowly fifth and ninth.

 This result can only be considered an unfortunate and unlucky end to Lawson’s day, after showing great pace in the earlier sprint race.